Azathothas/Stars/README.md

 - [mikeroyal/Windows-Terminal-Guide](https://github.com/mikeroyal/Windows-Terminal-Guide) – Windows Terminal Guide
 - [pxlrbt/move-wsl](https://github.com/pxlrbt/move-wsl) – Easily move your WSL distros VHDX file to a new location.
 - [simeononsecurity/Windows-Optimize-Debloat](https://github.com/simeononsecurity/Windows-Optimize-Debloat) – Optimize and debloat Windows 10 and Windows 11 deployments according to best practices for maximum performance and privacy.
 The ultimate script for enhancing your Windows experience.
+- [tiobe/docker-github-runner-windows](https://github.com/tiobe/docker-github-runner-windows) – This repository will run the self-hosted github actions runners for Windows with Visual Studio 2022 buildtools installed by default.

 <div id="purescript"></div>